Skip to main content

 Founded in 1876 by philosopher and educator Dr. Felix Adler, The New York Society for Ethical Culture is a non-theistic, Humanist community dedicated to ethical relationships, social justice, and democracy.

-As the founding institution of the Ethical Movement and a cornerstone of Progressivism in New York City, the Society’s members put deed before creed and ethics in action to educate, advocate, organize, and build coalitions to end racism, poverty, and war; abolish the death penalty and mass incarceration; guarantee reproductive freedom; welcome refugees and immigrants; fight climate change and pollution; and more.
+As the founding institution of the Ethical Movement and a cornerstone of Progressivism in New York City, the Society’s members put deed before creed and ethics in action to educate, advocate, and organize to end racism, poverty, and war; abolish the death penalty and mass incarceration; guarantee reproductive freedom; welcome refugees and immigrants; fight climate change and pollution; and more.

 What Is Ethical Culture?

-Ethical Culture is a Humanist religion to some, and philosophy to others, centered on ethics, not theology, whose mission is to encourage respect for humanity and nature and to create a better world.
-Members are committed to personal ethical development in their relationships with others and in activities pursuing social justice, environmental stewardship, and engaging in democratic citizenship.
+Ethical Culture is a movement centered on the development of ethical ideals, not theology, whose mission is to encourage respect for humanity, respect for nature, and a desire to build a better world.
+Members are committed to personal ethical development in their relationships with others and in activities that pursue social justice, environmental stewardship, and democratic citizenship.

 As an Ethical Community we are all part of something that transcends the individual experience, and we are enriched through our relationships with others.
 As such, we have responsibilities to each other, to the Society, and to our community.